seinecle/blog/_posts/2022-01-30-designing-precise-data-annotation-tasks.md

 Isn't it very redundant, given the plethora of offer?
 These are the reasons:

 1. To be effective, annotation tasks need to be precisely taylored to the case.
-2. An existing solution can be hard to fit in an existing chain of data processing
+2. A third party solution can be hard to fit in an existing chain of data processing

 These two points boil down to "customization".
 I need to run annotation tasks in ways that are not covered by the existing solutions.
 Specifically: